Rule of Law, Human Rights and Election Support

 Photo: UN Photo/Staton R. Winter

-The promotion of rule of law is tied to the strengthening of democracy and the creation of reliable and accountable states, with respect for human rights and equality before the law.
+The promotion of rule of law is tied to the strengthening of reliable and accountable states, with respect for human rights and equality before the law.

 Rule of law principles are important for both judicial bodies and public administration as well as the citizens’ confidence in the state and its officials.
 Watch our short film below to find out more.

 - Policy, research and development

 Since 2010 the FBA has run an extensive research project on rule of law assistance in UN peace operations.
 The FBA has also developed a handbook for monitoring administrative justice in cooperation with the OSCE Office for Democratic Institutions and Human Rights (ODIHR) and a tool for assessment of rule of law in public administration in cooperation with UNDP.
 Together with the Netherlands Institute of International Relations and the Stimson Center, the FBA has conducted an independent review of the progress of the United Nations’ Global Focal Point for Police, Justice and Corrections (GFP).
 In addition, the FBA supports international research on rule of law.

 The FBA offers a yearly course on rule of law in cooperation with the Center for International Peace Operations (ZIF) in Berlin.